tkozar/Q-Learning-Algorithms/README.md

 information.
 These predicted experiences are fed into the allocentric learning system, which learns from them as if they were real experiences.
 The agent can then make a more informed choice about what to do in this new allocentric state.
-The upshot of this is that the agen can essentially learn what happens when you step into lava or crash into a wall, and then avoid doing those things when it encounters lava & walls in the future.
+The upshot of this is that the agent can essentially learn what happens when you step into lava or crash into a wall, and then avoid doing those things when it encounters lava & walls in the future.

-Our agents' sensors are imperfect: their perception of neighboring states can sometimes be wrong.
-We note that an agent with high quality sensors might get by with a simple egocentric learning system, while lower quality sensors might necessitate a more sophisticated egocentric model.

-The idea of this project is to use a multi-objective genetic algorithm to create a set of agents with varying trade-offs between sensor "cost" and model "cost".
-We'll see if good fitness can be obtained in a variety of ways (as it seems to be in nature).

 Here's a quick overview of the code: